0abst/Rust-Substrate/README.md

     * Learn Rust by Building Real Applications (https://www.udemy.com/course/rust-fundamentals/)

-  * Following the tutorials on Substrate (https://docs.substrate.io/tutorials/).
+ Then, to be more familiar with Substrate, tutorials on Substrate have been followed (https://docs.substrate.io/tutorials/).
 More in particular,

     * Build a local blockchain